These fine dining restaurants serve up haute plates and curated menus for those who enjoy savouring their lunch hour in style

 When you have that #FridayFeeling for good eats… #USDAPRIME #PrimeNysirloin #filetmignon #steakhouse #redwine #whitewine #meatlover #foodie #foodpics #foodphotography #canadianbacon #hamburger #cheeseburger #ribeyesteak #porterhouse #ribeye #steak #steaklovers #delicious #yummy #instafood #hungry #foodstagram #foodgasm #lunch #dinner #beef #protein

 The chain is famed for its prime USDA Black Angus beef, which is dry-aged onsite for 28 days.
 This technique, in which the meat undergoes a natural tenderising process in a temperature- and humidity-controlled environment, yields a rich umami flavour.
 The restaurant proffers four cuts of steak: filet mignon, porterhouse, ribeye and sirloin.
-Our friendly server Nickson advised us against getting the porterhouse – the house’s bestseller – on account of its massive portion.
+The last time we were here, our friendly server Nickson advised us against getting the porterhouse – the house’s bestseller – on account of its massive portion.
 At a whopping 900g, we took his advice and did not regret our decision.
 Prices for the four-course lunch starts from $50++.

 Intercontinental Singapore Robertson Quay